jtyr/gbt/README.md

       `mycar1` in the `carsFactory`
 - Implement Vim statusline using GBT as the generator
 - Add support for Tmux
+- Add weather car
+    - Using Yahoo Weather API
+    - Needs to cache the results in a file and refresh only if its timestamp is older than certain time.
 - Add more themes